-Membership offers a whole host of benefits, including use of the Grade II listed Club in central London, accommodation, exceptional dining and seven elegant private banqueting rooms, perfect for reunions and celebrations.
+Membership offers a whole host of benefits, including use of the Grade II listed Club in central London, accommodation, business suite and gym, exceptional dining and private meeting and banqueting rooms, perfect for reunions and celebrations.
 With a unique RAF history intertwined through tales of heroism, innovation and exploration, the RAF Club is the RAF Officers club of choice.

-2018 marks the centenary year of the Royal Air Force and its very own ‘home from home’, the Royal Air Force Club.
+2018 marked the centenary year of the Royal Air Force and its very own ‘home from home’, the Royal Air Force Club.

 Located in London’s Mayfair, the Royal Air Force Club offers luxurious and peaceful surroundings to serving and former officers of the RAF and Allied Air Forces.